 Urban studies is a stand-alone major.
 The students presently in the program are jointly pursuing study in urban studies and in pre-law, pre-medicine, political science, educational studies, environmental studies, economics, international and area studies, philosophy-neuroscience-psychology, architecture, and comparative arts, among others.
 Our purpose is to prepare students to critically engage the social, political and economic dilemmas facing our cities, both domestically and internationally, with intellectual rigor, integrity, sensitivity and compassion.
-The program draws faculty and course work from the various academic units including, but not limited to, Arts & Sciences, the George Warren Brown School of Social Work, the School of Law, the College of Architecture, and the Graduate School of Architecture & Urban Design.
+The program draws faculty and course work from the various academic units including, but not limited to, Arts & Sciences, the Brown School, the School of Law, the College of Architecture, and the Graduate School of Architecture & Urban Design.
 To complement our course work, Urban Studies accepts internships based locally, nationally or internationally, with appropriate support documents.

 |Contact:||Carol Camp Yeakey|